-Bank gives Purple Line firms get more time to reach a settlement with Maryland and avoid potential default on debt
+Bank gives Purple Line firms more time to reach a settlement with Maryland and avoid potential default on debt

 The unraveling of the Purple Line’s public-private partnership has attracted national attention because it was one of the first U.S. transit projects to include private financing.

-The bonds were issued in 2016 by the Maryland Economic Development Corporation, a state entity, on behalf of PLTP.
-While PLTP is a private borrower, MDOT ensured that the bonds would be paid off, either via periodic payments to PLTP over 30 years after the Purple Line began to carry passengers or as part of a termination payment if the partnership dissolved.
+The bonds were issued in 2016 by the Maryland Economic Development Corp., a state entity, on behalf of PLTP.
+PLTP is responsible for repaying the debt, MDOT said.
+However, under the partnership agreement, MDOT would provide PLTP the money to do so, either via periodic payments over 30 years after the Purple Line begins to carry passengers or as part of a termination payment if the partnership dissolves.

-Scott Zuchorski, head of the North America Infrastructure group for Fitch Ratings, said the bondholders are probably concerned about how much they’ll be paid.
-If MDOT and PLTP don’t reach a settlement, he said, a court ruling could result in MDOT paying them a maximum 80 cents on the dollar.
+Scott Zuchorski, head of the North America infrastructure group for Fitch Ratings, said the bondholders are probably concerned about how much they will be paid.
+If MDOT and PLTP don’t reach a settlement, he said, a court ruling could result in MDOT paying them a maximum of 80 cents on the dollar.

 “If they can keep the project going, then they can get 100 percent payment, rather than less,” Zuchorski said.